 - Process execution history is not exported.

-- Component mapping will work only if the target server has agents with
+- Component mapping works only if the target server has agents with the

 - During the import procedure, the creation date for all objects is

 set to that of the current system.
 The creation date from the source server is

 - All objects imported to the target server will have the same ID as

 corresponding objects from the source server.
 The import procedure identifies